-Haleakala, a massive shield volcano that rises 10,023 feet above Maui’s coastal areas, is an enormously popular and easily accessible visitor destination.
-It has become almost a ritual, in fact, for visitors to rise before dawn and trek to the mountaintop to watch the sun come up.
-Standing at the summit in the chilly darkness… Continue »
+Rising 10,023 feet above Maui’s coastal areas is the massive shield volcano Haleakala.
+This sleeping giant is enormously popular and easily accessible for visitors; in fact, it has become a ritual for those staying on the island to rise before dawn and trek to the mountaintop in the chilly darkness to watch the sun make… Continue »

 Maui The Valley Isle

 No matter your reasons for visiting Maui, there is sure to be something on the Magic Isle to suit your fancy.

 Whether your tastes tend to be salty—an open-ocean rafting tour to sheer sea cliffs and underwater caves— or lean more toward the sweet—taking a romantic drive with your sweetheart along the fabled road to Hana, or watching a morning sunrise crest over Mt.
 Haleakala—indeed, there are many reasons why Maui has fast become a favorite destination for both visitors and kama’aina (locals) alike.

 So you don’t feel too overwhelmed with the smorgasbord of things to do during your stay, we’ve done our best to sort through Maui’s never-ending array of activities and narrowed them down to only the best of the best, which we then compiled into this handy guide.

 Those hoping to discover Maui’s more-thrilling offerings can get their fi ll while racing over gullies on a ziplining tour, traveling deep below the ocean surface in a submarine or flying down a 38-mile mountain highway with a biking tour group.